Trace factorial (n!) on paper: expand fact(5) down to fact(1)

 Functions with return values

-A function takes parameters, performs a computation, and can return a value.
+A function takes parameters, performs a computation, and can return a value to the caller.

 intsquare(int n) { // return type: intreturn n * n; // return a value